myTerminal/myterminal-controls/README.md

     (require 'myterminal-controls)

-### MELPA
+### MELPA / Marmalade

-If you have MELPA added as a repository to your Emacs, you can just install *myterminal-controls* with
+If you have MELPA or Marmalade added as a repository to your Emacs, you can just install *myterminal-controls* with

     M-x package-install myterminal-controls RET